 OUR SOLUTIONBoyle Heights is a principally renter-occupied, low-income Latino neighborhood with an aging housing stock.
 With development pressures coming from Downtown LA, the Eastside needs equitable and accountable development to prevent displacement of long-term and current residents.

-OUR SOLUTIONThere is a growing lack of traditional employment opportunities in Boyle Heights and all over the City of Los Angeles, leaving people who are willing and able to work, with fewer options.
-With few prospects for employment, low-income residents are turning to street vending as a way to earn a living.
-The need to work in this underground economy grows more and more as chronic unemployment and lack of economic opportunities persist.
+There is a growing lack of traditional employment opportunities in Boyle Heights and all over the City of Los Angeles, leaving people who are willing and able to work with fewer options.
+Low-income residents then turn to street vending as a way to earn a living, risking criminalization for simply selling their goods.
+Chronic unemployment and lack of economic opportunities only increase the need to work in this informal economy, where workers have little protections.

 At ELACC we believe in the development of members and their potential as leaders and organizers.
 Through community organizing, we work with community members to identify and lead neighborhood-based and citywide campaigns.
 We seek to challenge the power structures of oppression by organizing in a way that centers those historically oppressed to lead our campaigns and uphold our values of land, work, and housing as a human right.

 We believe that our members in the Grupo del Derecho a la Tierra (GDT), a land organizing membership, and the Los Angeles Street Vending Campaign (LASVC) represent the leadership we need in our community for radical transformation in our society.